 We are committed to conducting our business in accordance with corporate governance best practices.
 Our Board of Directors has adopted our Code of Ethics and Business Conduct Policy (the “Code of Ethics”) to ensure that our business is conducted in accordance with the highest moral, legal, and ethical standards by our officers, directors, and employees.
 Our Board of Directors has also adopted a set of Corporate Governance Guidelines (the “Guidelines”) to articulate our framework for establishing and maintaining good corporate governance.

 Notable features of our corporate governance structure include the following:

-- Our Board of Directors is not classified, with each of our directors subject to election annually, and we may not elect to be subject to the elective provision of the Maryland General Corporation Law (“MGCL”) that would classify our Board of Directors without the affirmative vote of a majority of the votes cast on the matter by stockholders entitled to vote generally in the election of directors
+- Our Board of Directors is not classified, with each of our directors subject to election annually, and we may not elect to be subject to the elective provision of the Maryland General Corporation Law (“MGCL”) that would classify our Board of Directors without stockholder approval.

-- Broadstone has a fully independent Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee as well as majority independent director representation on our Real Estate Investment Committee
+- Broadstone has a fully independent Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee.

 All Governance documents may be viewed on our Investors page, here.